martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 deployed globally.
-Extensive, decade-long deployment experience in vastly different Internet scenarios has convincingly demonstrated that CUBIC is safe for deployment on the global Internet and delivers substantial benefits over traditional AIMD congestion control.
+Extensive, decade-long deployment experience in vastly different Internet scenarios has convincingly demonstrated that CUBIC is safe for deployment on the global Internet and delivers substantial benefits over classical AIMD congestion control.
 It is therefore to be regarded as the current standard for TCP congestion control.
 CUBIC can also be used for other transport protocols such as QUIC {{?RFC9000}} and SCTP {{?RFC4960}} as a default congestion controller.

-The design of CUBIC was motivated by the well-documented problem traditional TCP has with  low utilization over fast and long-distance networks {{K03}}{{?RFC3649}}.
+The design of CUBIC was motivated by the well-documented problem classical TCP has with  low utilization over fast and long-distance networks {{K03}}{{?RFC3649}}.
 This problem arises from a slow increase of the congestion window following a congestion event in a network with a large bandwidth-delay product (BDP). {{HKLRX06}} indicates that